Berkeley-CS61B/website-sp24/projects/proj3/index.md

 Grading section** below.
 Note that you should render the world to check your code by writing your own `main` method, but for the autograder, `getWorldFromInput` should not render the world, only returning the world as a `TETile` array.
 Worlds should be visibly different for different seeds provided to the program.

+{: .info}
+For 3A, you do not need to have a Main Menu screen.

 ## Design Document